 Chad Fischer’s solo releases began with a promo compilation album consisting of mostly instrumental music recorded for the films Little Manhattan and Garden State.
 The album is notable for including the song “Map of My Heart” from Little Manhattan, the only Fischer’s original solo song released on any kind of album to date.
 “Map of My Heart” along with instrumental track “Motorcycle Ride” from Garden State were also made available to listen on Fischer’s MySpace page.

-A TV series soundtrack album Scandal: Original Television Series Soundtrack with the show’s score was released in the beginning of 2018, making it Fischer’s first official full length solo album.
+After a several years of work on TV series music a soundtrack album Scandal: Original Television Series Soundtrack with the show’s score was released in the beginning of 2018, making it Fischer’s first official full length solo album.

 Miche and the Anglos